trustlines-protocol/blockchain/tools/bridge/end2end-tests/README.md

 To run the end2end tests you need to have the tlbc-bridge installed in your environment.
 This will be automatically done if using `make`.
-Additionally Parity must be installed.
+Additionally Openethereum must be installed.

 ## Run